-An implementation project has been established globally to which local involvement is focused on items relevant to the Australian and New Zealand markets Specific accounting policies determined and implemented into the data transition, calculation engines, and reporting tools have been selected.
-The Company is responding to all requests for information from regulators as required
+The branch's implementation project is nearing completion.
+Final testing of valuation and disclosure tools will be completed during the first half of 2023.
+Specific accounting policies determined and implemented into the data transition, calculation engines, and reporting tools have been selected.
+The Company has responded to all requests for information from regulators.